paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-061-penal-and-forfeiture-provisions.md

 (2) In any other case in which the Secretary obtains recoupment from a fiduciary who has misused benefits, the Secretary shall promptly remit payment of the recouped amounts to the beneficiary or the beneficiary’s successor fiduciary as the case may be.

+**(c) Reissuance of Amounts in the Case of a Deceased Beneficiary.—**

+(1) If a beneficiary described in subsection (a) predeceases a payment under subsection (a) or (b), the Secretary shall pay such benefits, subject to paragraph (2), to an individual or entity in accordance with [section 5121 of this title](./chapter-051-claims-effective-dates-and-payments.md#section-5121).

+(2) The Secretary may not make a payment under this subsection to a fiduciary who misused benefits of the beneficiary.

-**(c) Limitation on Total Amount Paid.—** The total of the amounts paid to a beneficiary (or a beneficiary’s successor fiduciary) under this section may not exceed the total benefit amount misused by the fiduciary with respect to that beneficiary.
+**(d) Limitation on Total Amount Paid.—** The total of the amounts paid to a beneficiary (or a beneficiary’s successor fiduciary) under this section may not exceed the total benefit amount misused by the fiduciary with respect to that beneficiary.

-**(d) Recoupment of Amounts Reissued.—** In any case in which the Secretary reissues a benefit payment (in whole or in part) under subsection (a) or (b), the Secretary shall make a good faith effort to obtain recoupment from the fiduciary to whom the payment was originally made.
+**(e) Recoupment of Amounts Reissued.—** In any case in which the Secretary reissues a benefit payment (in whole or in part) under this section, the Secretary shall make a good faith effort to obtain recoupment from the fiduciary to whom the payment was originally made.

 ### Statutory Notes

 #### Amendments
+2024—Subsecs. (c), (d).
+Pub.
+L. 118–114, § 2(1), (2), added subsec. (c) and redesignated former subsec. (c) as (d).
+Former subsec. (d) redesignated (e).

+Subsec. (e).
+Pub.
+L. 118–114, § 2(1), (3), redesignated subsec. (d) as (e) and substituted “this section” for “subsection (a) or (b)”.

 2021—Subsec. (b)(1).
 Pub.
 L. 116–315, § 7005(a)(1), substituted “In any case not covered by subsection (a) in which a fiduciary” for “In any case in which a fiduciary described in paragraph (2)”.

 Subsec. (b)(2), (3).
 Pub.
 L. 116–315, § 7005(a)(2), (3), redesignated par.
 (3) as (2) and struck out former par.
 (2) which read as follows: “Paragraph (1) applies to a fiduciary that—